It's Kris Fuller. I'm writing to continue the journey...after my blog CancerWifeNinja.

 At least, I think I do.

+I logged in to cancel the subscriptions but there were too many steps.
 The easiest thing to do is cancel my credit card.
-So, I lie and tell them I lost it.
+I mean, I've paid for the introduction month but I don't want to be charged in November for these!
+I call mastercard and lie- I tell them I lost the card.
 All of my auto-payments will be deleted.
 I'm not looking forward to re-signing up with Amazon and Telus but it's better than navigating the other alternative.

 I have dinner plans with my sisters and friends tonight.
 I know there is humour in this event, I need to embrace that.
 Like I usually do.
 Wink.